jaruizes/angular2-routing/README.md

 ```

 If we want to pass parameters to the target we have to do additional steps.
-The first one is declaring what params is expecting for each route, so we have to modify the file app.routing.ts:
+The first one consist on declaring what params is expecting for each route, so we have to modify the file app.routing.ts:

 ```typescript
  const routes: Routes = [